gpstar81/GPStar-proton-pack/OPERATION.md

 **Super Hero**: This is the default operation mode.

+**Activate Toggle**
-- Activate toggle on the gun box turns on both the pack and wand.
+- Activate toggle on the gun box turns on both the Proton Pack and Neutrona wand.
 	- The switch under the Proton Pack's Ion Arm does not need to be engaged for this to work.
 The switch under the Ion Arm will turn the cyclotron on.
+- The lever switch near the gunbox acts as a safety switch and it must be pulled to extend the barrel before firing.
 - Right-hand toggles (Bottom and Top) affect the vent light and additional sound effects.
 	- The Neutrona Wand will not fire unless these switches are turned on.
 	- **Boot-Up Errors**: If you attempt to boot up your Neutrona Wand while the top toggle switch is on, the Neutrona Wand will boot into a error mode.
 Turn the top toggle switch off and restart your Neutrona Wand to boot normally. **This is the default behaviour**, though this feature can be disabled in Neutrona Wand Config EEPROM Menu. **\*see below\***
-- The lever switch near the gunbox acts as a safety switch and it must be pulled to extend the barrel before firing.
+- While firing, the default bargraph animations slide/split the bargraph in half and scroll up and down simultaneously.

-**Right-Hand Toggle Switch Behavior**
+**Right-Hand Toggle Switch Behaviour**
 ![](images/OperationNeutrona3.jpg)

 - While in 1984/1989 theme modes: